Choose the health content that’s right for you, and get it delivered right in your inbox.

-According to the National Breast Cancer Foundation, metastatic breast cancer is breast cancer that has spread to other parts of the body, most often the bones, lungs, liver or brain.
+According to the National Cancer Institute, metastatic breast cancer is breast cancer that has spread to other parts of the body, most often the bones, lungs, liver or brain.
 It’s also called stage 4 or advanced breast cancer.
 It happens when cancer cells travel from the original tumor via the lymphatic system or blood.

-Sometimes doctors can’t determine where cancer originated if it has already spread at the time of diagnosis.
+Sometimes doctors can’t determine where the cancer originated if it has already spread at the time of diagnosis.
 In this case, it would be called “cancer of unknown primary origin (CUP).”

 Symptoms of Metastatic Breast Cancer

 Metastatic breast cancer symptoms can vary depending on the cancer’s location and where it spreads, but symptoms may include: